si-x-li/ECSE422-Project/README.md

 ## Running tests
 Tests are handled by Maven and could be executed by running `mvn test` once the project is pulled

+## Running the application
+The application is handled by Maven
+1. Compile the project `mvn compile`
+2. Execute the project `mvn exec:java`